codeinstyle-io/blog-ai/README.md

 Captain is an experimental blog engine entirely written by AI models.
 This project explores the possibilities and limitations of AI-generated software by creating a fully functional blogging platform.
 Every line of code, from the architecture decisions to the implementation details, has been crafted through AI assistance.

-## Contributing

-This project is an AI-first experiment.
-While all contributions are welcome, we encourage:

-1. Using AI assistants (like GitHub Copilot) for code generation
-2. Documenting AI-human collaboration in pull requests
-3. Sharing insights about AI-assisted development

 ## Project Structure

 Captain is written in Go and uses: